SolovovChann/django-docker/README.md

 ## Usage

 The application can be used in both modes: for local development and for release deployment in docker.

+Note: The `.env` file contains the settings for **development and debugging**.
+In the docker compose settings file, you can overwrite them with data used for production (for example, using a production database and turning off debug mode).

 ## Installation